nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ## Changelog ##

+### 2017-03-27 - 8.2.4 ###

+* Fixed: YouTube cards generate a youtube-nocookie.com url to a channel when the -nocookie.url is used to embedding. tltr; This is actually a YouTube bug but this is fixed in ARVE now by using the normal YouTube url for embeds.
+I like the additional 'privacy' it provides by not setting cookies as long as the user not plays a video.
+But considering this is not the first time YouTube has bugs related to this feature, I switched this back and forth in the past, I am considering just not using it anymore.

 ### 2017-03-25 - 8.2.3 ###

 * Fixed: 'Disable links' feature from the Pro Addon was not working.